RQ

 5. Check your insurance - if storm damage is involved, claim before paying out of pocket

 Whether you repair or replace, acting promptly prevents small problems becoming expensive emergencies.
-A well-maintained roof protects everything underneath it — and your investment in the property as a whole.
+If you're unsure about your roof's condition, a RICS-qualified surveyor can provide an independent assessment.
+A well-maintained roof protects everything underneath it - and your investment in the property as a whole.

 Frequently Asked Questions